 Austin, Texas 78701

 Prepaid Funeral Contract Sellers - Any entity selling prepaid funeral benefit contracts must be licensed by the Banking Department.
 Any complaints concerning the preneed contract should be directed to our attention.

-Mail the complaint to:
+Mail or deliver the complaint to:

 Texas Department of Banking

 Non-Depository Supervision Division

 Fax #: (512) 475-1288